 Tips on Using Cedar Mulch in Gardens

-Cedar mulch in gardens that contain perennials should be applied to a depth of 2-3 inches for vegetables and flowers, and 3-4 inches for trees.
-If you’re laying it down around trees, keep it 6 inches away from the trunk.
+Cedar mulch in gardens that contain perennials should be applied to a depth of 2-3 inches (5-7.5 cm.) for vegetables and flowers, and 3-4 inches (7.5-10 cm.) for trees.
+If you’re laying it down around trees, keep it 6 inches (15 cm.) away from the trunk.
 While piling mulch up in hills around trees is popular, it’s actually very harmful and can discourage the natural widening of the trunk, making it more likely to be blown down by the wind.
+For very compacted or clay-heavy soil, apply 3-4 inches (7.5-10 cm.) to help retain moisture.